informaticmonad/bibframe/model/bfrelators.md

 * refines: <http://bibfra.me/vocab/lite/contributor>
 * scope: <http://bibfra.me/vocab/relation>
 * synonyms: bnd
-* description: A person who binds an item
+* description: Person who binds an item

 ## bindingDesigner
 * label: binding designer
 * refines: <http://bibfra.me/vocab/lite/contributor>
 * scope: <http://bibfra.me/vocab/relation>
 * synonyms: bdd
-* description: A person or organization responsible for the binding design of a book, including the type of binding, the type of materials used, and any decorative aspects of the binding
+* description: Person or organization responsible for the binding design of a book, including the type of binding, the type of materials used, and any decorative aspects of the binding

 ## blurbWriter
 * label: blurb writer